 GPEN is an observer organisation of ICPEN.

 Consumers International is a not-for-profit, non-government organisation.
 Consumers International works with its members and partners globally, to empower and champion the rights of consumers, and ensure they are treated safely, fairly and honestly.

 Founded in 1960, Consumers International advocates for a fair, safe and sustainable future for all consumers in a global marketplace increasingly dominated by international corporations.
 With over 200 member organisations in 100 countries, Consumers International is building a powerful international movement to help protect and empower consumers everywhere.

-Consumers International is not currently a member organisation of ICPEN.
+Consumers International is not currently an observer organisation of ICPEN.